saiteja098/Solana-Bootcamp-Final-Project/README.md

 ## Overview

-The **Web3 Auction DApp** provides a user-friendly interface to participate in Ethereum-based auctions.
-This project ensures transparency and trust in the auction process through the use of smart contracts.
-Users can place bids, monitor ongoing auctions, and claim their winnings seamlessly.
+The **Restaurant Review** provides a user-friendly interface to submit a review on solana platform.
+This project ensures transparency and trust through the use of smart contracts.
+Users can submit review, and can update a review.

 ## Features

 - Browse ongoing auctions.
-- Place bids on items of interest.
-- Automatic outbidding: The system places slightly higher bids on behalf of users when they're outbid.
-- Real-time updates: Receive instant notifications for outbids and auction end events.
-- Claiming winnings: Winners of auctions can easily claim their items.
 - Ethereum Wallet Integration: Connect your Ethereum wallet (e.g., MetaMask) to participate directly.

 ## Getting Started